Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 \section{Equivalent circuit network for solid diffusion}

 In this section, we present an equivalent circuit network for solid diffusion in active particles and then define the proposed equivalent circuit network as a diffusion-aware voltage source that can be used to configure physics-informed ECMs.
-We start with brief introduction to the continuous description of the solid diffusion and spatial discretization by finite volume method in \cref{sec:diffusionPDE}.
-Based on the spatially discretized diffusion equation, we devise the diffusion-aware voltage source (\cref{sec:circuitnetwork}) and proposed ECMs with the new voltage source (\cref{sec:shellecm}), called shell ECMs.
+We start with a brief introduction to the continuous description of the solid diffusion and its spatial discretization by finite volume method in \cref{sec:diffusionPDE}.
+Based on the spatially discretized diffusion equation, we devise the diffusion-aware voltage source (\cref{sec:circuitnetwork}) and propose battery-cell ECMs with the new voltage sources (\cref{sec:shellecm}), hereafter called shell ECMs.